All posts

 phone = '555-0' || lpad(id::text, 3, '0');

-Preserves real distributions and relationships.
-Masking is only as good as your field catalog, though.
-Miss one column — a name embedded in a notes JSON field, an address in a metadata blob — and unmasked PII reaches non-production environments.
-The source is still production, so every refresh restarts the compliance clock.
+This preserves real distributions and relationships, but masking is only as good as your field catalog.
+Miss one column — a name embedded in a notes JSON field, an address in a metadata blob, a phone number in a free-text customer_support_log — and unmasked PII reaches non-production environments.
+The source is still production, which means every refresh restarts the compliance clock and re-runs the breach-risk argument.
+Under GDPR Article 17, a masked staging snapshot still has to honor right-to-be-forgotten requests; under PCI-DSS, any environment containing cardholder data remains inside PCI scope whether the card numbers are masked or not.

 The alternative is generating data that was never real in the first place — no fields to miss, no compliance clock to restart.
 That's the schema-aware approach.

-Best for: regulated environments with strict distribution requirements and a dedicated data governance team.
+Best for: regulated environments with strict distribution requirements and a dedicated data governance team, where an enterprise anonymization pipeline is already paid for.

 Tools like Hypothesis (Python), fast-check (JS), or QuickCheck (Haskell) generate inputs satisfying declared properties: